Tips to Decorate a Senior Living Apartment

 Overall, be sure you find the right balance between function and meaningful décor.
 That way, you’ll have a home that not only looks welcoming but also meets your needs.

 At Walnut Place, we want each of our residents to have a comfortable, safe home that they love.
 Find out more about our assisted living options.
 We’re here to help you be at home.
-Call (214) 361-8923 to schedule a tour.
+Call (214) 361-8923 to schedule a virtual tour.